Mental Health First Aid

 MHFA aims to:

-There are two types of MHFA – Basic MHFA, which is mainly for adults who interact primarily with other adults, and MHFA for Adults who Interact with Youth, which is suitable for adults who interact primarily with youth (ages 12-24).
+The University of Manitoba provides the 2-day MHFA for Adults who Interact with Youth, which is suitable for adults who interact primarily with youth (ages 12-24), free to all UM staff and faculty.